 I booked my exam at 9:00AM as I am a morning person, couple of important points you need to keep in mind for D-Day 🙂

 The learning and exam experience for CKA was one of the most interesting and learning experiences I have had in a while, first because the topic is very interesting and second because of the value of the CKA certificate in the market.
 It is highly recommended to go through the same experience and invest in yourself, good luck!

-Overview In part one of this blog post, we deployed a Cloud Director instance and…
+Overview In part two of this blog post, we will be using NSX DFW to…